-- the financial report of Katana Capital Limited is in accordance with the Corporations Act 2001, a. including: - giving a true and fair view of the consolidated entity's financial position as at 30 June 2011 i and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - the financial report also complies with International Financial Reporting Standards as disclosed in b.
-Note 2.
+- a. the financial report of Katana Capital Limited is in accordance with the Corporations Act 2001, including: - i giving a true and fair view of the consolidated entity's financial position as at 30 June 2012 and of its performance for the year ended on that date; and - ii complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2(b).

-Report on the remuneration report
+Report on the Remuneration Report

-We have audited the Remuneration Report included in pages 8 to 10 of the directors' report for the year ended 30 June 2011.
+We have audited the Remuneration Report included in pages 8 to 10 of the directors' report for the year ended 30 June 2012.
 The directors of the company are responsible for the preparation and presentation of the Remuneration Report in accordance with section 300A of the Corporations Act 2001.
 Our responsibility is to express an opinion on the Remuneration Report, based on our audit conducted in accordance with Australian Auditing Standards.